-In this 82-page report, discover just how poor the overall financial and economic performance of Premier League clubs has been since the 2008-9 season.
-We have examined in detail every statement of accounts and every individual balance sheet from every club that has been a participant in the English Premier League from the 2008-9 season up to and including the 2016-17 season.
+In this report, we have examined in detail every statement of accounts and every individual balance sheet from every club that has been a participant in the English Premier League from the 2008-9 season up to and including the 2016-17 season.

 - A detailed explanation of the methodology used to calculate Economic Profit and the FPI.

 - A review of the revenue performance of the Premier League division and individual clubs therein including the effects of the increase in revenues as a result of the 2016-2019 domestic TV agreement

 - An explanation of the role of the Economic Profit metric when compared to various earnings measures

 - The economic record of the Premier League division since 2009 and key trends